 Here is how to open the Onewheel Pint controller box to fix the most common issue, the loose nut holding the power button.
-This nut is risking shorting the Bluetooth model if it becomes loose.
+This nut is risking shorting the Bluetooth chip if it becomes loose.
 Luckily I found mine in time to fix the problem.
-It a fairly simple process and you can check the board and connectors at the same time.
+It is a fairly simple process and you can check the board and connectors at the same time.

 What you need to open the controller box: